 “Have you ever done a business makeover for an equipment dealer like this before?” my client asked.

-Then I saw the store… well really more of a huge corrugated steel shed.
-We started a complete business makeover and transformation last fall.
+Then I saw the store… well, it was really more of a vast, corrugated steel shed.
+We started a complete business makeover and transformation in the fall.

 You probably think of me as the retail selling guru, so trust me when I say that your retail store is an integral part of your selling process.

 While this story is not about your store, the steps I give you and the reveal at the end should convince you to look at the environment your shoppers enter with an analytical eye.